pumbas600/Network/README.md

   Requires pygame to work.
 Installation instructions can be found: [here](https://www.pygame.org/wiki/GettingStarted)

   The "With Module" files require network base to be imported and initialised.
-This can be done by:

   **Note:** The module must be in the same directory as NetworkCreator.py and NetworkSolver.py

+  ### Usage:

   ```python
   from NetworkBase import *